-4. What support is offered to European Solidarity Corps participants in traineeship placements
+4. What support is offered to European Solidarity Corps participants in traineeships

-European Solidarity Corps participants carrying out a traineeship placement will be entitled to the following:
+European Solidarity Corps participants carrying out a traineeship placement are be entitled to the following:

-- Insurance: complementary health and accident insurance for insurance-related expenses which are not already covered by the European Health Insurance Card or other insurance schemes to which participants may be enrolled. - Online Linguistic Support (for cross-border placements): European Solidarity Corps participants will be given access to an online tool allowing them to assess and improve (through an online language course) their competences in the foreign language they will use to carry out their placement abroad. - General Online training: an open-access training provided prior to departure via the European Solidarity Corps' portal.
-This is a general online induction with various modules, such as: the mission of the European Solidarity Corps, ethics and integrity of the European Solidarity Corps, including child safeguarding and child protection, roles and responsibilities of participants and placement providers, European values and democracy, inter-cultural awareness and health and safety, etc. - In addition, the following specific training to those European Solidarity Corps participants carrying out individually a cross-border placement: on-arrival training, which will serve as a welcoming training in the placement country, mentorship and continuous training in the job, to equip the participant with the skills needed to carry out the tasks envisaged by the placement; (optional) pre-departure training, for disadvantaged young people and mid-term evaluation sessions, for participants in placements lasting more than six months.
+- Insurance: complementary health and accident insurance for insurance-related expenses which are not already covered by the European Health Insurance Card or other insurance schemes to which participants may be enrolled in. - Online Linguistic Support (for cross-border activities): European Solidarity Corps participants are given access to an online tool allowing them to assess and improve (through an online language course) their competences in the foreign language they will use to carry out their placement abroad. - General Online training: an open-access training provided prior to departure via the European Solidarity Corps' portal.
+This is a general online induction with various modules, such as: the mission of the European Solidarity Corps, ethics and integrity of the European Solidarity Corps, including child safeguarding and child protection, roles and responsibilities of participants and placement providers, European values and democracy, inter-cultural awareness and health and safety, etc. - In addition, the following specific training to those European Solidarity Corps participants carrying out individually a cross-border placement: on-arrival training, which will serve as a welcoming training in the placement country, mentorship and continuous training in the job, to equip the participant with the skills needed to carry out the tasks envisaged by the placement; (optional) pre-departure training, for disadvantaged young people and mid-term evaluation sessions, for participants in activities lasting more than six months. - European Solidarity Corps Certificate: participants are entitled to a certificate of participation in a European Solidarity Corps' placement, to be issued compulsorily at the end of the placement by the placement provider.
+A standardised written report/assessment by the participating organisation could be an integral part of the final European Solidarity Corps certificate. - Post placement support: participants are provided with guidance and support services at the end of their placement, with a view to encourage their continued involvement in the European Solidarity Corps initiative (alumni network; training/mentoring to future Corps participants), as well as providing them with career guidance and/or support to sustainable labour market integration in their home country or other.